bakks/butterfish.nvim/README.md

 ### Limitations

--   Operations work on a single file, it doesn't do any token clipping so this won't work on huge files and won't see context from other files
+-   Operations work on a single file, it doesn't do any token clipping so this won't work on huge files and won't see context from other files.
+-   The `BFEdit` and `BFHammer` commands are not very reliable, they're a hard workloaf for LMs.

 ## Installation / Configuration